shadowmanos/nlp/docs/Readme.md

+---
+title: NLP cookbook for Java developers
+---

 ### Introduction

 I have gathered here some practical examples of [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing), using Java libraries like [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/).

-The code and any accompanying documentation is written from a developer's rather than a PhD student's perspective.
-That reflects my personal experience from when I started doing NLP at work and I could find plenty of scientific papers but few code snippets.
+The code and accompanying blog posts are written from a developer's rather than a PhD student's perspective.
+That reflects my personal experience from when I started doing NLP at work.
+I could find plenty of scientific papers but few code snippets.
+Occasional references to linguistics or grammar will be in code monkey's terms.

 All text samples used for testing are Star Trek quotes (English not Klingon) sourced from either [Wikipedia](https://en.wikipedia.org/wiki/Star_Trek) or